Freedom for Others and God

 Even if you recognize that you are controlling others and stop, you will quickly reboot your control when you ask this question.

 But what if they never change?
-What if they keep their poor values and destructive behavior?
+What if they continue to exhibit their poor values and destructive behavior?

 Satan wants you to ask that question because it begs you to worry and fear the future.
-The more you worry and fear, controlling their behavior will appear to be the only option.
-And, what makes you control?
-You want the worry gone.
-You want peace and rest.
+The more you worry and fear, the more you will try to control their behavior because it appears to be the only option.
+Do you remember what makes you control?
+You want the worry gone so you can enjoy some peace and rest.
 You want to be happy, which causes your ME to flash!

 As you know, only God knows the future.
-But Satan wants you to trust your lousy thinking and fear instead of trusting God and driven by love (pursuing their best).
-But you want freedom from worry, so you control to change their behavior.
-But that enslaves you.
+But Satan wants you to trust your lousy thinking and fear instead of trusting God and being driven by love (pursuing their best).
+You want freedom from worry, so you try to change their behavior.
+However, that enslaves you.
 Only trusting God can free you from worry!

 Additionally, consider this…

 Accepting their freedom does not mean you give up on them changing!
 Freedom accepts reality – changing them is not your job.
-And whether they change or not, your job is simple, tell the truth, and love them – pursue their best.
+Whether they change or not, your job is simple: tell the truth and love them – pursue their best.
 Change is their job and dependent upon God’s plan.

 God Wants You to Trust Him

-God is more concerned with teaching you patience or how to trust Him in those situations.
-Yes, God may use you as an instrument to help them change, but do not mix up being the instrument versus the cause.
+He is more concerned with teaching you patience or how to trust Him in those situations.
+Yes, God may use you as an instrument to help them change, but do not confuse being the instrument with trying to be the cause.

 In times of trial, you have an excellent opportunity to embrace the pain instead of running from it, and then you will see what God wants to teach you through it!
-Your responsibility is to offer truth and not nag them about the truth.
+Your responsibility is to tell them the truth and not nag them about the truth.
 Truth can defend itself.

-If you decide to control, beware, it will hurt your relationships.
-Control truly or artificially limits a person’s options, making it difficult for them to see or make choices.
+If you decide to control, be aware that it will harm your relationships.
+Control, whether truly or artificially, limits a person’s options, making it difficult for them to see or make informed choices.

 When you try to control a person, you act as though they have no choice; they are a robot to be programmed to follow directions without additional options.
 There is no freedom there!